devXive/xive-application-platform/readme.md

 All contributions are welcome to be submitted for review for inclusion in the Xive-Application-Platform, but before they will be accepted, we ask that you follow these simple steps:

 1) We're all Joomla! fanatics and follow Joomla!
 Code Standards, therefore: submitted code (fe.
 "Pull Requests") must follow these standards
-* Please use the resources at http://docs.joomla.org/Coding_style_and_standards for more information about the code standards.
+* Please use the resources/coding-standards directory for more information about the code standards.

 3) Tests are *highly* encouraged for all pull requests
 * The Xive-Application-Platform uses PHPUnit for its unit testing.
 Please review the PHPUnit manual at http://www.phpunit.de/manual/current/en/index.html.